telerik/reporting-docs/designing-reports/report-structure/map/how-to/how-to-setup-a-map-manually.md

-The current article elaborates on how to setup a Map without using the __Map Wizard__ .
+The current article elaborates on how to setup a Map without using the __Map Wizard__.
 The described approach is         applicable when using the __Visual Studio Report Designer__

 1. Open the Visual Studio toolbox and select the Map item from the *Telerik Reporting*  tab.

 1. Click on the design surface where you want the upper-left corner of the map.
-The map item is initialized on the selected design surface with default values for                    [IProjection](/reporting/api/Telerik.Reporting.IProjection)                    and  [ITileProvider](/reporting/api/Telerik.Reporting.ITileProvider) .
+The map item is initialized on the selected design surface with default values for                    [IProjection](/reporting/api/Telerik.Reporting.IProjection)                    and  [ITileProvider](/reporting/api/Telerik.Reporting.ITileProvider).

 1. Set your Data Source to one of the available [Data Source Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}).